galenholt/toolkit-macquarie/README.md

 and adaptation case study.
 It uses the [HydroBOT toolkit](https://github.com/galenholt/HydroBOT) (Holt and Dwyer 2025;
-Holt et al. 2025) to analyse hydrograph and economic data for *Synergies in water availability, the environment, and agricultural output under climate change and adaptation*, in review, with preprint at (Lester et al. 2025).
+Holt et al. 2025) to analyse hydrograph and economic data for *Synergies in environmental and agricultural water availability under climate change*, in review, with preprint at (Lester et al. 2025).

 At the time of submission, this code runs on Windows 11, Ubuntu 20-22, and SUSE Linux Enterprise Server 15 SP5.
-Analyses were conducted with `r R.Version()$version.string`, Python 3.11, and Quarto 1.7.
+Analyses were conducted with R 4.4.3, Python 3.11, and Quarto 1.7.
 R packages pinned in /renv.lock, Python packages as in /poetry.lock.

 All analysis code (including this documentation) is available at
 <https://github.com/galenholt/toolkit-macquarie> and code and data are